Vercel

 Expanded Infrastructure Product Suite

-In October 2023, Vercel announced a spend management product to help developers track how much they spend on infrastructure.
+In May 2023, Vercel announced Vercel Firewall and Vercel Secure Compute to expand the platforms’ capabilities in terms of ensuring the security of a customer’s websites.
+Similarly, in October 2023, Vercel announced a spend management product to help developers track how much they spend on infrastructure.
 Serverless infrastructure provided by Vercel can scale up and down depending on the applications needed, but this can often exceed the available budget of the customer.
 This additional functionality allows customers can take more control over their own infrastructure.

-Similarly, in May 2023, Vercel announced Vercel Firewall and Vercel Secure Compute to expand the platforms’ capabilities in terms of ensuring the security of a customer’s websites.
 Additional security and cost management features allow Vercel to build a more expansive set of infrastructure offerings.
 As web development continues to move towards scalability, performance, and cross-platform, the ability to bundle as much infrastructure in one platform as possible can be a critical opportunity for Vercel.

 Serverless Computing

 Guillermo Rauch, Vercel’s CEO, pivoted from using servers to serverless computing to remove complexity and simplify developers' work.
 Serverless allows developers to build and run code without managing servers and paying for unused cloud infrastructure.
 In addition to cost savings, serverless makes it easy to scale applications without developers making extra configurations, compared to Platform-as-a-Service (PaaS).
-Cloud service providers like Amazon Web Services (AWS Lambda), Microsoft Azure (Azure Functions), Google Cloud (Google Cloud Functions), and IBM Cloud (IBM Cloud Code Engine) now offer serverless offerings.
+Cloud service providers like Amazon Web Services (AWS Lambda), Microsoft Azure (Azure Functions), Google Cloud (Google Cloud Functions), and IBM Cloud (IBM Cloud Code Engine) also offer serverless offerings.

 Key Risks